pulumi/docs/quickstart/azure/setup.md

 ---
-title: "Configure Pulumi for Azure"
+title: Setup
+redirect_from: /install/azure.html
 ---

-The [Pulumi Azure provider](../reference/azure.html) uses the Azure SDK to manage and provision resources.
+The [Pulumi Azure provider](./index.html) uses the Azure SDK to manage and provision resources.

 > Pulumi relies on the Azure SDK to authenticate requests from your computer to Azure.
 Your credentials are never sent
 > to pulumi.com.